noname2tellu/Notepad-POE-Filter/README.md

 Color related stuff (text / border / background) are orange.

-Conditions are blue text.
+Conditions are light blue.

+Numbers are dark blue.

 ----------------------------

 Some typos and incorrect capitalization of words have a red background.
 This does not work with words found after BaseType or Class (due to how the highlight is handled now).

-If a word receives green coloring (like a comment) then the word was not recognized.

 -NOTE!-

 If a word is colored incorrectly in a 'comment' block in the filter just place parenthesis around it!
+Hopefully this doesn't happen anymore on the latest version...

 Quality -> (Quality)